woocommerce/woocommerce/readme.txt

 * More reliable un-force https code
 * Reset link for variations
 * Better grouped price code
+* Hidden shipping address from account page and mails when disabled

 = 1.4.4 - 18/02/2012 =
 * Fix for remove coupon links after ajax update of shipping